LtGlahn/Nvdbapi_v2_FME/README.md

 NVDB api V2 with FME
 ===============
-Sample FME workspaces to fetch various data from NVDB api.
+Sample FME workspaces to fetch objects from [NVDB api v2](https://www.vegvesen.no/nvdb/apidokumentasjon/).

+Made with FME desktop 2015.

+Modifying these workspace to fetch other object types is straightforward, but the property names must be explisit defined (or exposed) in an attributeCreator transformer (or attribute Exposer, if you prefer).
+With over 360 object types defined in NVDB data catalogue, this handiwork could become very boring and tedious very quickly.

+For a more generic solution, check out @jetgeo [NVDBGML](https://github.com/jetgeo/NVDBGML/tree/master/FME).

 Please note that the location of the xfsmap definition file (*xfmapDefintion_nvdbapi2fme_V2.xml*) in the XMLFeatureReader transformer must be adjusted to match your local file system.
 In most cases, it should work straight out of the box - if not, just pop open the "point at file" dialog, click on the file and hit OK.

 ![Locate xfmapfile in XML Feature M](/images/locate_xfmapfile.PNG)

-Made with FME desktop 2015.

 # nvdbapi_V2_Bomstasjoner.fmw